observable-playground/observable-playground/src/examples/rxjs/of.md

 docsUrl:	https://rxjs.dev/api/index/function/of
 -->

-Creates an Observable that will immediately emit all passed arguments
+Creates an Observable that will immediately emit all passed arguments.
+Try passing `of` several arguments, e.g. `of(1, 2, 3)`

 ```js
 const { rxObserver } = require('api/v0.3');